This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 They are particularly effective when used on the neck, biceps, forearms, back, chest, glutes, hamstrings, quads, calves and feet (practically any body part!).

-They come in all different surfaces, densities and sizes meaning you’ll be able to find the perfect massage ball for whatever your needs.
+They come in all different surfaces, densities and sizes meaning you’ll be able to find the perfect massage ball for your needs.

 That being said, the Kieba massage balls have a rubbery texture to provide some grip so the balls don’t shoot out from underneath you or slip out of your hand.

 And you get two for the price of one at a low price.
-They are cheap and most important of all, they are effective.
+They are cheap and, most important of all, they are effective.

 Affordable